 Eyelash extensions are a great option for those wanting to elevate an eye look for more than just a night.
 They last anywhere from six to eight weeks and make it so that you don’t even really need eye makeup.
-“The eyes are so opened with lash extensions, the clients find themselves wearing less makeup,” says Blink Brow Bar brow and lash-extension expert Sabah Feroz.
+“The eyes are so opened with lash extensions, the clients find themselves wearing less makeup,” says Blink Brow Bar brow and lash extension expert Sabah Feroz.

-Avoid Water for the First 24 Hours
+Avoid Water for the First 48 Hours

-Avoid Oil-Based Products
+Skip Oil-Based Products

 Avoid Waterproof Eye Products

-We know, we know our eyelash curler is a holy grail tool in our makeup bags but, with lash extensions, it's best to listen to Hughes and lay off the mechanical curler.
+We know, we know—our eyelash curler is a holy grail tool in our makeup bags but, with lash extensions, it's best to lay off the mechanical curler.
 “You might get a bend that won’t go away,” says Hughes.